 Why a Home Based Business?Home Based Business Resources

 Starting a Home-Based Business is great way to supplement or replace your current income.
-In order to have a home-based business an application must be made to the Alachua County Building Department.
+In order to have a home-based business an application must be made to the Alachua County Building Division.
 General home-based businesses are allowed in any established residence, while Rural Home-Based Businesses are allowed only in the Agriculture zoning district.